-2. Select

-Exit as soon as possible to be able to exit the loop immediately when clicking the GoTo Element button

-Exit on element markOUT to be able to exit the loop as soon as the OUT point of the current element is reached after having clicked the GoTo Element button.
+- 2. Select one of the options: - Exit as soon as possible to be able to exit the loop immediately when clicking the GoTo Element button - Exit on element markOUT to be able to exit the loop as soon as the OUT point of the current element is reached after having clicked the GoTo Element button.